-After three years of working with a coalition of local organizations, we are celebrating the passage of the “Skip the Stuff” bill in NYC, by a vote of 43-7.
-The Mayor has 30 days to sign the bill, but it passed with a veto proof majority.
+After three years of working with a coalition of local organizations, we are celebrating the passage of the “Skip the Stuff” bill in NYC, by a vote of 43-7 on January 19.
+The Mayor signed the bill on February 1.

 This will save restaurants money, as nationally, restaurants spend about $20 billion per year on such items.
 It also includes protections for restaurants using third-party food delivery providers, warnings for first-time violations, and education requirements to inform businesses and consumers about the new rules.
 For these reasons, the largest restaurant association in the city, the NYC Hospitality Alliance, supported the bill.